 - How do you think that most of the electricity that we use is generated?
 (Answer: Most electricity is produced by moving a coil of wire and a magnet around each other.
 Less than 1% of the electricity is presently produced through chemical reactions and solar panels.)

 - With a partner, make a list of the factors that might affect the strength of an electromagnet, as pictured in Figure 1.

-- The type of coil/wire (i.e. the lower resistance in winding material, the more powerful it will be)
+- The type of coil/wire (that is, the lower resistance in winding material, the more powerful it will be)

-- The number of windings of the coil (i.e. more windings makes more powerful electromagnet)
+- The number of windings of the coil (that is, more windings makes more powerful electromagnet)